evkx/evkx.github.io/content/models/gmc/sierra_ev/sierra_ev_denali_edition_1/_index.md

 ## Cargo Capacity and Towing Ability

-The truck bed offers a cargo capacity of 1039 liters (36.7 CU FT).
-It has a width of 1286 mm (50.6 inches) and a length of 1803 mm  (71.0 inches), with a maximum load weight of 614 kg (1353.6 lbs).
 Additionally, there is a frunk (front trunk) with a storage capacity of 303 liters (10.7 CU FT).

-The vehicle’s maximum weight is 4763 kg (10501 lbs), with a base weight of 4063 kg (8957 lbs).
-This allows for a maximum load of 700 kg (1543 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 4763 kg (10501 lbs), with a base weight of 4076 kg (8986 lbs).
+This allows for a maximum load of 687 kg (1515 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 4536 kg (10000 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).